vaishnav-mk/connectivity-checker/README.md

   Options:

-    -m, --multi <url>      Multiple URLs to check (separated by a comma) -f, --file <file>      The file containing the URLs to check -t, --timeout <time>   The timeout in milliseconds (default: 5000) -h, --help             output usage information
+    -m, --multi <url>      Multiple URLs to check (separated by a comma) -f, --file <file>      The files containing the URLs to check -t, --timeout <time>   The timeouts in milliseconds (default: [5000]) -h, --help             output usage information
+    -u, --url <url>        The URL to check
+    -v, --verbose          output the result of the check in verbose mode (default: false)
 ```

 ## Examples